- NDIS (National Disability Insurance Scheme)

 To find out more, call our Diversity & Advocacy Co-ordinator on 9692 9500.

 Uniting Prahran’s legal service is available to eligible clients who are in need of legal counselling.
-This service is free and will be offered through our Emergency Relief service.
+This service is free and bookings can be made through our Emergency Relief service.

-To be eligible, you need to meet certain criteria, such as:
+To be eligible you may need to meet some of the following criteria:

 - be experiencing financial hardship